 Tom O’Halleran has never backed down from a challenge and he’s never lost sight of the values with which he was raised.
-Representing Arizona’s First Congressional District over the last two years, Tom has committed himself to improving the lives of others and working on the important issues impacting our communities.
+Representing Arizona’s First Congressional District over the last three and a half years, Tom has committed himself to improving the lives of others and working on the important issues impacting our communities.

 Tom is the oldest of Virginia and Frank O’Halleran’s three children.
 Frank was raised on a dairy farm and started working full-time on the farm when he was only nine.
 During the Great Depression, the family lost its farm, and Tom’s father found work in a steel foundry before becoming a janitor.
 Tom’s mother was raised in a large working class family in Chicago and worked as a secretary at times.
 Tom’s parents urged him to study hard and serve the community through the Cub Scouts and Boy Scouts.

 Tom has never forgotten the sacrifices his parents made to provide for him and his siblings.
 It’s their work ethic and compassion that has made Tom a committed public servant, fighter for middle class Arizonans, and advocate for strong and sustainable rural areas.

 Growing up, Tom was eager to serve and protect his community as a police officer.
 His neighborhood was tough, but he knew in his heart that he could help make it a safer place to raise a family.
 In 1966, at 20 years old, he joined the Chicago Police Department, where he was an officer and then a sergeant in a special operations unit.
 Tom was later commissioned to be one of the youngest homicide investigators in the city’s history.
 He served with distinction—receiving three Department Commendations and over 30 other awards.